 Photos from the PECASE Ceremonies.
 Top row, left to right: Dr. Shontz receiving her NSF PECASE Award; Dr. Shontz with NSF OCI CAREER Program Director, Gabrielle Allen, and Future NSF OCI CAREER Program Director, Daniel Katz; Dr. Shontz on the White House steps after meeting with President Obama and the 95 other PECASE Awardees.
 Bottom row: President Barack Obama addresses 2011 Presidential Early Career Awards for Scientists and Engineers (PECASE) recipients in the East Room of the White House, July 31, 2012.
 (Official White House Photo by Pete Souza).

-Prof. Shontz received the Miller Scholar Award at the University of Kansas in 2016; the award is for outstanding research, teaching, and service contributions in 2015.
+Prof. Shontz received the Young Alumnus Award from the University of Northern Iowa in 2017; the award recognizes alumni who have demonstrated success early in their career (age 40 and under) and who has been active in the life of the university.
+In 2016, she received the Miller Scholar Award at the University of Kansas; the award is for for research excellence, including a DURIP award for high-performance computing and visualization instrumentation.
+She received a Big 12 Faculty Fellowship in 2015 which enabled her to collaborate with faculty at Iowa State University on a computational materials science project.
 In 2012, Prof. Shontz was selected as the December 2012/January 2013 College of Arts and Sciences Researcher of the Month at Mississippi State University.
 In 2009, she received an Office of Naval Research Summer Faculty Fellowship for her research in computational materials science.
 In 2007, she was selected as the Computer Engineering Faculty Marshall for the Spring Commencement exercises at Penn State.
 Prof. Shontz received a National Physical Science Consortium Fellowship from 1999-2004 and an Honorable Mention for the Alice T. Schafer Prize for Women in Mathematics in 1999.

 Professor Shontz's research interests lie in the area of parallel scientific computing.
 In particular, her research focuses on the development of unstructured meshing, numerical optimization, model order reduction, and numerical linear algebra algorithms and their applications to computational medicine, imaging sciences, materials, and electronic circuits, among others.